kwolf1909/DCF77-clock/README.md

 external RTC-clock.
 It is displayed on a 8-digit 7-segment display with HT16K33 controller.
 The MCU used is an ATtiny 814 or 1614.
-Without serial debugging and OneWire, an ATtiny 414 oder 412 (with minor modifications) can be used as well.
+Without serial debugging and OneWire, an ATtiny 412 can be used.
+The MCU used is selected by setting the appropriate
-Optionally the OneWire part can be included for an additional temperature display.
+#define statement.
 The circuit can be powered by a LiPo-cell.
-If the voltage drops below 2.9 V, the voltage is displayed as a low voltage indicator.
+If the voltage drops below 3.0 V, the voltage is displayed as a low voltage indicator.
 A push button switches between different display modes:
 Time with seconds, time with date, time with battery voltage